tldr-pages/tldr/pages/common/histexpand.md

 `{{command}} !^`

-- Run a command `n` lines back in the history:
+- Run the command `n` lines back in the history:

 `!-{{n}}`